 There are two logical groups of actions that must be done to create a wallet:

-registration of new users into the application - what must be done during the registration phase
+Registration of new users in the application - what must be done during the registration phase

-user's application journey - what kind of operations users do during their stay in the application
+User application journey - what kind of actions users take while in the application

 When a new user signs up for the application, blockchain wallets and ledger accounts must be created.
 Every user should have their own blockchain wallet.
 Every account should be created with the external ID of the customer.
-Thanks to that, it will be possible to list all accounts for the specific customer.
+This makes it possible to list all accounts for the specific customer.

-When you create accounts, blockchain addresses should be created as well and connected to the ledger accounts.
-By doing so, the process of automatic synchronization of the incoming blockchain transactions starts.
-It is possible to enable webhook notifications on every incoming transaction to the account.
+When you create accounts, blockchain addresses should be created and connected to the ledger accounts.
+This starts the process of automatic synchronization of incoming blockchain transactions.
+It is possible to enable webhook notifications for every incoming transaction to the account.

-When the user signs in to the application, a list of their accounts should be visible.
-Usually, also last transactions that happened on any of the accounts are presented as well.
+When the user signs into the application, a list of their accounts should be visible.
+Usually, the last transactions that occurred in any of the accounts are presented as well.

-The user can see the detail of the account and transactions connected only to this account.
-Usually, it is good to display blockchain addresses connected to this account to send a blockchain transaction.
+The user can see the details of the account and transactions connected only to this account.
+Usually, it is good to display the blockchain addresses connected to this account to send a blockchain transaction.

-Finally, there should be a possibility to send the transaction from the account to a blockchain address.
+Finally, there should be the option to send the transaction from the account to a blockchain address.

-That's it.
-There are many more things to enhance and many more features to have, but this could be a reasonable start for you and your wallet.
+So there you have it.
+There are many more things that you can enhance in your app and many more features to implement, but this should be a reasonable start for you and your wallet.